• Skip to primary navigation

 Looking for a less expensive rafting alternative?

-Due to their popularity, Grand Canyon rafting expeditions are more expensive than most other rivers in the western United States.
-We recommend checking out the Rogue River in Oregon, Idaho’s Salmon River and for those wanting a desert river trip experience Utah’s Yampa River or Green River.
+Due to their popularity, Grand Canyon whitewater expeditions are more expensive than most other rafting rivers in the western United States.
+Check out our article on the best rafting rivers outside Grand Canyon.

 Find Your Adventure…